World Series: The original World Series

 The series was promoted and referred to as "The Championship of the United States", "World's Championship Series", or "World's Series" for short.

 In his book Krakatoa: The Day the World Exploded: August 27, 1883, Simon Winchester mentions in passing that the World Series was named for the New York World newspaper, but this view is disputed.

-The 19th-century competitions are, however, not officially recognized as part of World Series history by Major League Baseball, as it considers 19th-century baseball to be a prologue to the modern baseball era.
-Until about 1960, some sources treated the 19th-century Series on an equal basis with the post-19th-century series.
-After about 1930, however, many authorities list the start of the World Series in 1903 and discuss the earlier contests separately.
+The 19th-century competitions are not officially recognized as part of World Series history by Major League Baseball, which considers 19th-century baseball to be a prologue to the modern baseball era.
+As late as approximately 1960, some sources treated the 19th-century series on an equal basis with the post-19th-century series.
+After about 1930, however, many authorities date the modern World Series to 1903 and discuss the earlier contests separately.

-(For example, the 1929 World Almanac and Book of Facts lists "Baseball World's Championships 1884–1928" in a single table, but the 1943 edition lists "Baseball World's Championships 1903–1942".)
+(For example, the 1929 World Almanac and Book of Facts lists "Baseball World's Championships 1884–1928" in a single table, while the 1943 edition lists "Baseball World's Championships 1903–1942".)

-In more recent times, the series has sometimes been nicknamed the Fall Classic, as it is played during the fall season in North America.